 backend=name The backend used when compiling Futhark programs (without leading futhark, e.g. just opencl).
 Defaults to c. futhark=program The program used to perform operations (eg. compilation).
 Defaults to the binary running futhark literate itself. output=FILE Override the default output file.
 The image directory will be set to the provided FILE with its extension stripped and -img/ appended. pass-option=opt Pass an option to benchmark programs that are being run.
-For example, we might want to run OpenCL programs on a specific device: futhark literate prog.futbackend=openclpass-option=- →dHawaii skip-compilation Do not run the compiler, and instead assume that the program has already been compiled.
+For example, we might want to run OpenCL programs on a specific device: futhark literate prog.futbackend=openclpass-option=- →dHawaii pass-compiler-option=opt Pass an extra option to the compiler when compiling the programs. skip-compilation Do not run the compiler, and instead assume that the program has already been compiled.
 Use with caution. stop-on-error Terminate immediately without producing an output file if a directive fails.
 Oth- erwise a file will still be produced, and failing directives will be followed by an error message. -v,verbose Print verbose information on stderr about directives as they are executing.
 This is also needed to see #[trace] output.